boldare/salesforce-client/doc/custom-request.md

 Custom Request
 ===
 ## Introduction
-`Xsolve\SalesforceClient\Client\SalesforceClient` can send everything what implements `Xsolve\SalesforceClient\Request\RequestInterface`.
-It can be usefull if you need to add your own endpoint (for example created in Apex) or reimplement built-in objects.
+`Xsolve\SalesforceClient\Client\SalesforceClient` can send requests which implement `Xsolve\SalesforceClient\Request\RequestInterface` to the Salesforce API.
+This might be useful if you'd need to add your own endpoint (for example created in Apex) or reimplement built-in objects.

 ## Example
-Simple example of request which will receive whole SObject by string instead of enumeration.
+Simple example of a request which will receive whole SObject by string instead of enumeration.
 ```php
 namespace App;